 This paper attempts to tell a short yet critical social history of Hillbrow, Johannesburg, South Africa.
 This section of Johannesburg was once home to white progressives (and sometimes their black companions), and white business.
 With the struggles against apartheid in the 1980s and the weakening of the apartheid apparatus and therefore its biopolitical inability to constrain urban immigration and migration from other African countries to South Africa, Hillbrow’s progression and commerce waned.
 Its demographic hues became distinctively black and increasingly foreign.
 I will try to read this as a tactical transformation by referencing Michel de Certeau’s The Practice of Everyday Life.
 I will also discuss the reflection of this process in the transformation of the political climate (transition to post-Apartheid) and, most strikingly, in the spheres of legitimacy which inhere (and fail to inhere) therein.
 Mention will then be made of crime, neighbourhood disorganization and general social disorder as epiphenomenal to such changes in legitimacy and authority.

 Conference participants will have the option of submitting, at a later date, copies of their presentations to be considered for publication in Ufahamu: A Journal of African Studies.
 Copies of Ufahamu featuring the conference presentations will be available on a single-issue basis and through subscriptions to the journal.

-Cost: Free and open to the public; pay-by-space parking is available in lot 3 and all-day parking is also available for $8.
+Cost: Free and open to the public; pay-per-space parking is available in lot 3 and all-day parking is available for $8.

 Light refreshments will be served Friday evening.
 Lunch will be provided free on Saturday, April 12, to conference attendees.
 The lunch will consist of African cuisine.